logzio/documentation/docs/user-guide/data-hub/drop-filters/sampling-rules.md

-## Configure and apply your Trace Sampling rules
+## Configure and apply Trace Sampling rules

-The first step is to create your Trace Sampling rules.
-Once you've finished creating a set of rules for your chosen account, you need to configure them through the OTEL configuration generator.
+Start by creating your sampling rules for the chosen account.

-The OTEL configuration generator creates a YAML config file for your collector, which you’ll need to run for the rules to take effect.
+Configure them using the OTEL Configuration Generator, which creates a YAML file for your collector to run the rules.

-You can access the generator by clicking on the button at the top right corner of the screen or navigating to the page by clicking **[Tracing > OTEL configuration](https://app.logz.io/#/dashboard/settings/tracing-yaml-configuration/)**.
+Access the generator by clicking the button at the top right or navigating to **[Tracing > OTEL configuration](https://app.logz.io/#/dashboard/settings/tracing-yaml-configuration/)**.

-Select the configuration method based on your OTEL deployment strategy.
-You can currently choose Localhost; Docker and Kubernetes support is coming soon.
+Select your configuration method based on your OTEL deployment strategy (currently supports Localhost; Docker and Kubernetes support is coming soon).

-Once you have selected the appropriate Tracing account, follow the instructions to apply your rules to your collector.
+After selecting the Tracing account, follow the instructions to apply your rules to the collector.

 ![Create a sampling rule](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/sampling-rules/otel-configuration-screen.png)